elinekupers/vcd-stim/README.md

 * `utils` : Folder with small and simple utility functions.

-Folders ignored by git (see .gitignore):
+Folders with contents that are mostly ignored by git (see .gitignore):
 * `workspaces` : Folder where the created stimuli, condition tables, and instructions live.
 	* `stimuli` : Subfolder where stimuli are stored in matlab (.mat) files
 	* `info` : Subfolder where logged stimulus information is stored in csv files, as well as stimulus, display, experiment session params are stored in matlab (.mat) files.
-(ONE EXCEPTION: we do not ignore the trials_*.mat file as this file is used by vcd.m)
+(TWO EXCEPTIONS: we do not ignore the condition_master_*.mat files as this file is used by vcd.m, and we do not ignore the .csv info files as they are small and contain important information about the stimuli.)
 	* `instructions` : Subfolder where instructions are stored in text (.txt) files
 * `figs` : Folder where debug figures are stored
-* `data` : Folder where subject's button presses and created stimuli are stored (if requested).
+* `data` : Folder where subject's button presses, created run_table and run_frames are stored.

 ## Examples